joshlk/www.robotchinwag.com/_posts/2017-11-27-Linux-101-for-Windows-devs.markdown

 There is one big difference between Linux and Windows text files: Windows text files use a carriage return followed by a line feed ASCII characters ("\r\n") to dictate the ending of a line, while Unix uses just line feed ("\n").

 This can cause a lot of issues when working with text files, especially CSVs and when moving files between Windows and Linux.
 A lot of programs automatically deal with it while others will not.
 You can generally convert between the two using a text editor like [Notepad++](https://notepad-plus-plus.org/) or [Sublime](https://www.sublimetext.com/) or a command line utility.

-A typical problem will be all text is rendered on a single line or that extra funny symbols are present in the file.
+> A typical problem will be all text is rendered on a single line or that extra funny symbols are presented in the file.

 # Installing programs